Alabama vs. Arkansas NCAA Football Odds, Plays and Insights | November 20, 2021

 Arkansas Stats and Trends

-- Arkansas' games this year have gone over the point total six times in 11 opportunities (54.5%).
+- Arkansas' games this season have gone over the total in six out of 11 opportunities (54.5%).

-- Arkansas is 6-3 against the spread and 6-2 overall when the team records more than 18.2 points.
+- When Arkansas puts up more than 18.2 points, it is 6-3 against the spread and 6-2 overall.

-- Arkansas is 6-3 against the spread and 6-2 overall when the team picks up over 288.2 yards.
+- In games that Arkansas amasses more than 288.2 yards, the team is 6-3 against the spread and 6-2 overall.

-- The Razorbacks have turned the ball over seven times, nine fewer times than the Crimson Tide have forced turnovers (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.